Qiskit/qiskit/README.md

 PIP will handle all dependencies automatically for us and you will always install the latest (and well-tested) version.

-PIP package comes with prebuilt binaries for these platforms:

-* Linux x86_64
-* Darwin
-* Win64

-If your platform is not in the list, PIP will try to build from the sources at installation time.
-It will require to have CMake 3.5 or higher pre-installed and at least one of the [build environments supported by CMake](https://cmake.org/cmake/help/v3.5/manual/cmake-generators.7.html).

 At least [Python 3.5 or later](https://www.python.org/downloads/) is needed for using Qiskit.
 In addition, [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) is recommended for interacting with the tutorials.